 Commercial mortgage-backed securities (CMBS) are collateralized by commercial real estate loans.
 Typically these loans are for commercial properties such as office buildings, hotels, malls, apartment buildings, factories, etc., but not single-family homes.
 While CMBS have default risk, they also offer investors a way to gain exposure to the real estate market without having to invest in stocks, they typically offer an attractive return for the risk than many other types of bonds.

 Corporate bonds are simply bonds issued by corporations to fund their operations.
 Corporate bonds typically offer higher yields than government issues, but they also carry slightly higher risk due to the chance of default (particularly among lower-rated issues).
 The corporate bond arena offers investors a full menu of options in terms of finding the risk and return combination that suits them best: from short-term to long-term, junior and senior notes, and from very low risk to slightly higher risk.

 Corporate bonds are therefore a core component of a diversified income-oriented portfolio.

 High Yield Bonds

 High yield bonds are issued by companies with outlooks that are questionable enough to prevent their debt from being ranked as investment grade, and are often referred to as "junk" bonds".
-High-yield companies might have high levels of debt, shaky business models, or negative earnings.
+High-yield companies might have high levels of debt, somewhat shaky business models, or negative earnings.
 As a result, there is a greater likelihood that they could default.